Welcome to the New Shape Of Our College

 A big risk is that behaviours do not change in conjunction with the structures.
 The strategies should play a fundamental role in driving forward the cultural change, as they are each designed to bring people together and reduce siloes.
 Local, School and College management will play an important role, but ultimately we hope colleagues will be inspired by the strategies and invest in their fulfilment.

-What process will be used to map staff to the new Schools? (amended 14/12/21)
+What process was used to map staff to the new Schools? (amended 12/5/22)

 - Staff will transfer to the School that aligns most closely with their current School or Institute.

-- Where this is not obvious staff will be provisionally assigned to the School in which most of their teaching activity will be conducted in accordance with planned degree programme arrangements and / or where is considered most logical following discussion with existing School / Institute leadership.
+- Where this was not obvious staff were provisionally assigned to the School in which most of their teaching activity will be conducted in accordance with planned degree programme arrangements and / or where was considered most logical following discussion with existing School / Institute leadership.

-- In February, all staff will receive individualised notification of their School membership.
+- In February, all staff received individualised notification of their School / Service membership.

-- Staff may discuss membership with senior leaders and this may be amended where, for example, someone’s research aspirations could be better supported elsewhere.
+- Staff had the opportunity to discuss membership with senior leaders and this was able to be amended where, for example, someone’s research aspirations could be better supported elsewhere.

-- Where necessary, cases may be referred to College management for resolution (involving discussion with individual/group in question, relevant Dean(s)/School Leadership Team(s) and Head of HR).
+- Where necessary, there was an opportunity for cases to be referred to College management for resolution (involving discussion with individual/group in question, relevant Dean(s)/School Leadership Team(s) and Head of HR).

 - A light touch process for reviewing School membership will be developed to provide colleagues with opportunity to move within the structure (after first year of placement).
 This will be ongoing rather than periodic to allow for discussion through existing mechanisms such as P&DR.